-This guide provides detailed instructions on installing, configuring, and troubleshooting the 2600 Series Adapters listed in Table i.
+This guide provides detailed instructions on installing, configuring, and troubleshooting the 2600 Series Adapters listed in Table below.
 It also provides details on the use of adapter features to enhance the value of server virtualization.
 Such features include virtual adapter configuration using N_Port ID virtualization (NPIV) and boot-from-SAN configuration.

-Table i.
 Supported Adapter Models